Theme: The implications of Culture in the Education and Practice of Healthcare Professionals

 Review Articles: Synthesised literature in an area of importance to medical and health professional education.
 Review articles are usually invited, though unsolicited articles from an expert in the area of research being discussed are also welcome.
 A maximum of 4,000 words, excluding an abstract with a maximum of 250 words.

 Short Communications: Brief articles on matters of interest, works in progress or recently completed, or innovative initiatives in medical and health professional education.
-Limited to 1,500 words including an abstract with 1 table or figure and 3-10 keywords.
+Limited to 1,500 words excluding an abstract with 1 table or figure and 3-10 keywords.
 The maximum number of references is 5.

 Letter to the Editor: A maximum of 400 words and 2 references.
 There should not be any table / figure / picture.